-Funding details: This work was supported by the Israeli Science Foundation under Grant no 1269/17.
+Funding details: This work was supported by the Israeli Science Foundation under Grant no. 1269/17.

-Conflict of interest statement: The Authors declare that there is no conflict of interest.
+Conflict of interest statement: The authors declare that there is no conflict of interest.

-Acknowledgements: The authors wish to thank all the interviewees that agreed to share their world view with us and the Israeli Ministry of Labor and Social Affairs.
+Acknowledgements: The authors wish to thank all the interviewees for agreeing to share their world view with us, and we wish to thank the Israeli Ministry of Labor and Social Affairs.

 References

-Addis, M. E. and Mahalik, J. R. (2003) `Men, masculinity, and the contexts of help seeking`, American psychologist, 58(1): 5.
+Addis, M. E. and Mahalik, J. R. (2003) `Men, masculinity, and the contexts of help seeking`, American Psychologist, 58(1): 5.

 Author (2019) 'Jewish social workers in Mandatory Palestine: Between submission and subversion under male leadership', NASHIM: A Journal of Jewish Women's Studies & Gender Issues, 35(5780): 74-97.